-This is just a small selection of the projects I will be working on this year.
+This is just a small selection of the topics I will be working on this year.
 Please contact me if you would like more details on the other projects I am working on or would like to see some example write-ups of the work I have done in the past.
 I welcome student input to the broad ideas I have outlined.

 As a supervisor I emphasize time management and incremental goal achievement.
 I work to a schedule and expect my students to do the same.
 I provide structured guidance throughout the Honours process but value independent thought.
 I am looking for motivated students who want to do well and are willing to put in the time and effort to do so.
 I work on professional development and growth with students rather than just "surviving" Honours, so if that sounds like a good fit shoot me an email so we can chat about possible supervision!

 In the past, students that I have supervised have investiaged the attitudes of Australians to asylum seekers (2010); the effects of group rejection and how this influences intergroup attitudes in children; the effects of bullying on intergroup behaviours.

 In addition to an interest in acculturation and prejudice and discrimination, I am currently also interested in looking at gambling behaviours in young adults and identity and voting behaviour in young voters.

 In the work that I do with government, there are also a number of areas that may be of interest to honours students.I am happy to discuss these in more details with interested students.